thoughtco/statamic-starter-kit/README.md

 - Make sure any collections that don't need SEO have that disabled on a sitewide basis.
 - Look at adding a default image.
 - If we're not using the assets container and are using a different container, this will need changed in the config file.

-**Duplicator:**
-- Allows the user to duplicate entries in the control panel
-- Required on all sites

 **Social Links:**
 - Some sites have articles (news / events .etc) which have sharing icons on them.
 This add-on generates the links for you so all you need to do is drop in the antlers tag.
 Documentation is a https://statamic.com/addons/aerni/social-links.